top of page

 2. I Don’t Like the Gift: Loving the gift is not a prerequisite for showing appreciation!
 A present is not about the physical item, it is about the heart behind what has been received.
 An unwrapped necklace arrogantly tossed in your lap by your significant other does not mean very much.
 A hand-painted rock from your spouse expressing his love for you might mean everything.
 You may need to be creative but find something you like about the item when expressing your thanks, even if your letter says nothing more than, “I will always think of you when I gaze upon my rock.” 😊

 3. Stationery: There are all types of stationery that can be used for personal correspondence.
 Wedding notes will usually be on high quality paper similar to the wedding invitation.
 A marriage ceremony is an important occasion, and your stationery should reflect this.
-I also recommend having fun personal stationery, that does not break the bank, for less formal occasions.
-Remember, though, that what you choose says a lot about you.
+I also recommend having fun, personal stationery for less formal occasions.
+Remember that what you choose says a lot about you.
 If you wish to portray elegance, keep this in mind with the quality of paper you choose.
 If your personality is more casual, then you might go a different route.

 4. Be Timely: A thank you should be sent within the first week of receiving the gift.
 For a wedding present, the bride and groom are given more time as to what is considered acceptable.
 If you send a note of appreciation within a 3-month window of the wedding, this is fine.
 Some people put off this task because they feel it is a burdensome chore.
 Change your thinking and make it fun!
 Grab a snack or a favorite drink and use the time as an opportunity to watch that show you have wanted to see while you are completing those special notes.
 From beginning to end, one thank you should not take more than 5 minutes, including addressing and stamping.
 Stay organized when it comes to your letter writing.
 Choose a designated location to keep your stationery supplies.
 I have a desk in my dining room that holds my paper, pens, and stamps.
 Everything I need is right at my fingertips, which translates to faster production and a more efficient use of my time.
 Here is a great tip I learned for moms with small children.
 After the holiday or birthday gifts are opened, set each item aside until the child writes the thank you note.
 As soon as the letter is written, the gift is theirs to enjoy.
 You can imagine how quickly those words of appreciation are completed!